Srijan-Deb/python/README.md

 #ASSIGNMENT 1

-#Takes two numbers as input from the user
-perform the basics operations
+#Takes two numbers as input from the user,perform the basics operations

 a = int(input('Enter the first number: '))
 b = int(input('Enter the second number: '))